Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 Ford Media Center

-Dr. Ken Washington is vice president of Research and Advanced Engineering and chief technology officer, Ford Motor Company, effective June 1, 2017.
+Dr. Ken Washington is chief technology officer, Ford Motor Company, effective June 1, 2017.
 In this role, Washington will continue to lead Ford’s worldwide research organization, overseeing the development and implementation of the company’s technology strategy and plans, and playing a key role in the company’s expansion into emerging mobility opportunities.
-He reports to Jim Hackett, Ford president and CEO.
+He reports to Jim Farley, president, New Businesses, Technology & Strategy, Ford Motor Company.

 Prior to joining Ford, he was vice president of the Advanced Technology Center at Lockheed Martin Space Systems Company.
 In this role, Washington was responsible for leading a team of scientists and engineers in performing research and development in space science and related R&D.